-309.09 Snack Shop.
+309.08 Snack Shop.

-- (a) Snack shops are permitted as a temporary accessory use to the following uses: - (1) Corn maze. - (2) Farmers market. - (3) Farm tours, educational. - (4) Pumpkin patch - (5) Or as otherwise specified in this Development Code. - (b) Standards for temporary snack shop structure and/or use: - (1) A temporary structure not to exceed 200 square feet. - (2) No electrical service and/or no water service. - (3) Hours of operation must mirror hours of operation of principal use. - (4) Structure must be located off the right-of-way. - (5) Structure must be removed at end of seasonal operation.
+- (a) Snack shops are permitted as an accessory use to the following uses: - (1) Corn maze. - (2) Farmers market. - (3) Farm tours, educational. - (4) Pumpkin patch - (5) Or as otherwise specified in this Development Code. - (b) Standards for snack shop structure and/or use: - (1) A structure not to exceed 400 square feet under roof. - (2) Hours of operation must mirror hours of operation of principal use. - (3) Structure must be located off the right-of-way.

-309.10 Application Requirements
+309.09 Application Requirements

 - (a) Special Use permit is required.
-Approval of a special use permit allows for the property owner to use the property for the agritourism-related uses listed above, or similar uses approved by the Board of Commissioners (may or may not be specified). - (b) See Section 1106.07 in Article 11 for all application requirements for Agritourism uses.
+Approval of a special use permit allows for the property owner to use the property for the agritourism-related uses listed above, or similar uses approved by the Board of Commissioners (may or may not be specified). - (b) See Section 1106.02 in Article 11 for all application requirements for Agritourism uses.